dwayne/playwhe-restapi/README.md

 A database of past PlayWhe results is provided (see the `data` directory) for testing purposes.

+## Prerequisites

+1. Ruby 1.9.3
+2. This project uses [RVM](https://rvm.io/) but is not required.
+If you use [rbenv](https://github.com/sstephenson/rbenv) for example, then ensure that the local/global version for Ruby is set to 1.9.3.

 ## Quick Start

     $ git clone https://dwaynecrooks@bitbucket.org/dwaynecrooks/playwhe-restapi.git